mengfei-ren/mengfei-ren.github.io/content/publication/conference-paper/peephole/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 2025 ACM International Conference on the Foundations of Software Engineering (HOST 2025)*.
+publication: In *Proceedings of the 2025 ACM International Conference on the Foundations of Software Engineering (FSE 2025)*.
 Trondheim, Norway.
 June, 2025.
 (Acceptance rate 22.2%=135/607)
 publication_short: In *FSE 2025*